Lynda Chalker

 Chalker headed the British delegation which participated in the first Tokyo International Conference on African Development in October 1993.

-She jointly holds the 20th-century record for continuous government service, along with Kenneth Clarke, Malcolm Rifkind, Tony Newton and Patrick Mayhew, for she held government office for the entire duration of the Conservatives' 18 years in power.
+Although she never held a cabinet role, Chalker jointly holds the 20th-century record for continuous government service, along with Kenneth Clarke, Malcolm Rifkind, Tony Newton and Patrick Mayhew, for she held government office for the entire duration of the Conservatives' 18 years in power.

 Chalker is the former president of the Royal Geographical Society.

 Early life and career

 Chalker was educated at Roedean (where she was head girl), Heidelberg University, Queen Mary University of London and the University of Westminster (then known as the Polytechnic of Central London), and worked as a statistician and market researcher, including spells with Shell-Mex and BP and Opinion Research Centre (ORC), before entering Parliament in 1974 as MP for Wallasey, Merseyside, succeeding the former Cabinet minister Ernest Marples.

 Chalker held a number of government posts, including spells as Parliamentary Under-Secretary of State at the Department of Health and Social Security from 1979 to 1982 and at the Department of Transport from 1982 to 1983.
 In 1983 she became Minister of State at Transport, and was appointed Minister for Europe in 1986.
 However, she was never made a Cabinet minister.
 Gillian Shephard argued that Prime Minister Margaret Thatcher should have promoted Chalker to Cabinet, saying, "Lynda had a very senior position as a sort of Deputy Foreign Secretary, and she had worked a lot on her own developing policy on Africa and elsewhere.
 She was a serious player, loyal to a fault and never put her foot in it – a first class woman."
 When asked, Chalker said that she believed she was overlooked because Thatcher wanted to be the only woman in Cabinet.